fylein/fyle-mobile-app/README.md

 For setting environment variables

-- **Environment Files:** Ping mobile app team and get the necessary environment files (environment.[env_name].ts).
+- **Environment Files:** Ping the mobile app team and get the necessary environment files (environment.[env_name].ts).
 - Place them inside the `/src/environments` folder

 > [!IMPORTANT]
 > Do not make any changes to the `environment.ts` file - this is a template folder for creating > configurations.
-Also, make sure not to put staging envs in this file.
+Also, make sure not to put staging environments in this file.

 <br/>